Spiritual Care

 Synagogue

 Our synagogue is located on the main floor near the Murray elevators and is always open.
-Should you find it closed, you can ask a security guard to open it for you.
+If you find it closed, please ask a security guard to open it.

 Spiritual Oasis

 Our chapel is now called the Spiritual Oasis and is always open to people of any faith for quiet prayer or reflection.
-It is located in room 432, on the fourth floor next to the University elevator.
+It is located in Room 432, on the 4th floor, next to the University elevator.

 Worship services